-A great e-caller should be durable yet light and compact, with a minimum of parts to lose.
-The best can be programmed with dozens of wildlife sounds.
+A great electronic predator call should be durable yet light and compact, with a minimum of parts to lose.
+The best predator calls can be programmed with dozens of wildlife sounds.
 Some units use two or even four speakers.
 Most let you add additional speakers, which could further improve sound output.
 Some even have auxiliary jacks for adding motion decoys or video cameras.

 There’s a lot to consider when shopping for an electronic predator call.
-That’s why we rounded up four of the latest offerings from top manufacturers and tested them over the course of a week last October in the high desert of southwestern Idaho.
+That’s why we rounded up four of the latest offerings from top manufacturers or electronic predator callers and tested them over the course of a week last October in the high desert of southwestern Idaho.
 Here’s what we found.

 ★ ★ ★ ★ – Excellent